CW-Khristos/scripts/AVProducts/README.md

         Do other AVs report individual Threat information in the registry?
 Sophos does; but if others don't will we be able to use this metric?
     If no AV is detected through WMI or 'HKLM:\SOFTWARE\Microsoft\Security Center\Monitoring\'; attempt to validate each of the supported Vendor AV Products
-    Need to create a 'Get-AVProducts' function and move looped 'detection' code into a function to call
+    Need to create a 'Get-AVProducts' function and move looped 'detection' code into a function to call Trend Micro continues to cause issues with properly evaluating if the core AV Client itself is up to date due to the number of 'duplicate' and inconsistent Registry Keys / Values that clutter their Registry Hive
 ***
 ## Supported AV Products :
  - Sophos Anti-Virus